 Stick to classic coloured shoes to let your fleece shine: If you want your coloured fleece to stand out, choose quieter shoes to give your fleece full impact.
 Try an Emerald fleece with dark coloured footwear of your choosing (boots, flats, trainers, wellies) and the fleece will do all the talking.

 Wear a dark coloured fleece to allow your footwear to stand out: On the other end of the spectrum, if you have some amazing shoes that you want to show off, you could wear a darker coloured fleece to let the attention go to your feet.
 This look works especially well with wellington boots, like our Ripon II High Gloss wellies in Rose.
-Pair them with our Garton II Fleece Gilet in Iron and your feet will stand out!
+Pair them with our horse riding gilet range and your feet will stand out!